linbrian2/Pokemon-API/README.md

 - `poke.json`: A `json` file containing all Generation 1 Pokemon data.
 - `poke-data-util.js`: Contains three utility functions for convenience.

-Install node.js from their website to enable the `node index.js` command later.
+Install node.js from their website.
+This enables the `node index.js` command to be usable after setup.

+Run `npm install express --save`.

+Run `npm install body-parser --save`.

-Install underscore by running `npm install underscore --save` from npm.
+Run `npm install underscore --save`.

 You are now ready to use the API!